-A child with a visual impairment is one whose vision, even with correction, adversely impacts a child's educational performance.
-Examples are children whose visual impairments may result from congenital defects, eye diseases, or injuries to the eye.
+A person with a visual impairment is one whose vision, even with correction (e.g. glasses or contact lenses), medicine, or surgery, adversely impacts a their educational performance and ability to complete everyday tasks due to their vision.
+Examples are person's whose visual impairments may result from congenital defects, eye diseases, or injuries to the eye.
 There are few people who are considered completely blind as many people who are classified as "blind" still have usable vision.

 The World Health Organization uses the following classifications of visual impairment.
 When the vision in the better eye with BEST POSSIBLE glasses correction is: